nanlabs/devops-reference/README.md

 > TODO

-### Serverless Framework
+### Serverless Framework and CloudFormation

 > Collection of Serverless Framework that can be used to run local development environments
-> and deploy different resources to the Cloud.
+> and deploy different resources to the Cloud using Serverless Framework and CloudFormation.

 - [AWS AppSync + TypeScript](./examples/serverless/serverless-appsync-nodejs/)
 - [AWS AppSync + Python](./examples/serverless/serverless-appsync-python/)